soloproyectos-js/jquery.sp-modal/README.md

 ### Modal Message

 A `Modal Message` consist of a modal dialog box with a title, text and some buttons.
-For example:
 ```JavaScript
 var message = $.spModal('message', 'Please Confirm', 'Do you want to destroy the world?');
 message.addButton('Yes', function () {